-Make sure that people with disabilities, when dealing with us, will be supported and assisted, if and when required, as part of IHREC commitment to reasonable accommodation
+- Make sure that people with disabilities, when dealing with us, receive support and assistance, if and when required, as part of IHREC commitment to reasonable accommodation; - Carry out an access audit on our building every 3 years and aim to fix any problems that we see during those audits, as far as practicable - Respond to customers who tell us about accessibility problems in the Green Street building, services, or publications including electronic publications and other communications such as audio-visual tools etc. - > Ensure we choose accessible venues for our events - Deliver and update, when necessary, our brand guidelines and templates.
+These guidelines help to make our written correspondence and publications more accessible by specifying language, formatting, colours, fonts, line spacing, and other details. - Depending on the nature of the event we communicate about it via email, social media, website and newsletter - Provide information in alternative formats to suit the needs of people with hearing, vision, and intellectual impairments, on request wherever practicable and appropriate - Provide sign language interpreters or speed-text facilities where requested at our events, when people request them before the event (subject to availability from external service providers) - Arrange for the refreshment and hygiene requirements of assistive animals at our events, when people ask us before the events

-- Carry out an access audit on our building every 3 years and try to fix any problems that we see during those audits, as far as practicable - Quickly respond to customers who tell us about accessibility problems in the Green Street building, services, or publications including electronic publications and other communications such as audio-visual tools etc. - Ensure we choose accessible venues for our events - Deliver and update, when necessary, the template for our corporate style.
-This template makes our written correspondence and publications more accessible by specifying formats, fonts, line spacing, and other details - Depending on the nature of the event we communicate about it via email, twitter, website and newsletter - Provide information in alternative formats to suit the needs of people with hearing, vision, and intellectual impairments, on request wherever practicable and appropriate - Provide sign language interpreters or speed-text facilities where requested at our events, when people request them before the event (subject to availability from external service providers) - Arrange for the refreshment and hygiene requirements of assistive animals at our events, when people ask us before the events - Meet our obligations under the Disability Act 2005 to provide accessible information and services and an accessible building - Use plain English, where possible.
+- Meet our obligations under the Disability Act 2005 to provide accessible information and services and an accessible building - > Use plain English, where possible. - > Use Easy to Read publications, where possible